REGIONAL ORGANISER AND ADMINISTRATOR

 - Along with all members, working to ensure Edge values are upheld throughout the organisation.

-- Responding to enquiries from applicants about funding rounds
+- Dealing with enquiries from applicants about funding criteria etc.

-To apply, please send us an up-to-date CV and a personal statement that is no longer than one side of A4, telling us about your experience with reference to the person specification.
-Then email it to email@example.com by Monday 26th August.
-You can download this job advert here.
+To apply, please send us an up-to-date CV and a personal statement that is no longer than two sides of A4, telling us about your experience with reference to the person specification.
+Then email it to email@example.com by Monday 16th March, 9.00am.

-As part of our equal opportunities policy we need you to answer the questions below.
-This information is for equalities monitoring purposes only; all information will be treated as confidential and will not be used when shortlisting or deciding on whether an applicant is successful or unsuccessful in obtaining employment.
+As part of our equal opportunities policy we need you to answer the questions on this form.
+This information is for equalities monitoring purposes only; all information will be treated as confidential and will not be used when shortlisting or deciding whether an applicant is successful or unsuccessful in obtaining employment.
 The information you provide will help us to ensure that our recruitment procedures are fair by allowing us to identify and eliminate potential areas of exclusion or discrimination.
+Please send this in a separate document to your CV and personal statement, and do not include your name.